What is the Husky Experience?

 I got plugged into President Obama’s campaign when I was in high school.
 It was such a rush of excitement to be able to not just witness history, but be part of making changes in our society.
 I think that’s one of the great things about getting involved with the political process.
 My time volunteering led to an internship at the White House my freshman year.
 I started the week before Obama’s second inauguration, and got to help with everything from social media to the State of the Union.
 It was an amazing opportunity.

-Just recently, Governor Inslee appointed me to the Board of Regents, which is a huge honor.
+In 2016, Governor Inslee appointed me to the Board of Regents, which is a huge honor.
 The UW changed my life.
-Beyond teaching me a whole lot, it’s made me a better person, a better leader, and someone who feels a strong commitment to the state and to the University.
+Beyond teaching me a whole lot, it’s made me a better person, a better leader and someone who feels a strong commitment to the state and to the University.
 To me, being selected is about ensuring everyone who comes to the University has an experience as good as — or better than — mine.
 I want to share with people the same sense of wonder and excitement I feel.

 I worked as an undergraduate researcher in the Carothers Lab.
 I like to explain our work as if we’re flipping a light switch in E. coli in order to get the bacteria to produce industrial plastics.
 The goal is to sustainably produce chemicals through engineering controls in bacteria.
 Of all the engineering disciplines, it’s chemical engineering that really sits at the intersection between science and society — there are giant public benefits that can come from research like this.